Brais Méndez

-Brais Méndez Portela (born 7 January 1997) is a Spanish professional footballer who plays as an attacking midfielder for La Liga club Real Sociedad.
+Brais Méndez Portela (born 7 January 1997) is a Spanish professional footballer who plays as an attacking midfielder for Major League Soccer club Columbus Crew.

+He took part in 275 La Liga games over nine seasons for Celta and Real Sociedad, making 166 competitive appearances for both clubs (22 and 33 goals scored, respectively) and winning the 2025–26 Copa del Rey with the latter.
+In July 2026, he signed with the Columbus Crew.

+Méndez made his full debut for Spain in 2018.

 Club career

+Youth career

+Born in Mos, Pontevedra, Galicia, Méndez played futsal with Sárdoma aged 5, moving to association football with Santa Mariña.
+He joined Villarreal's youth setup in 2010, but left two years later due to homesickness.

 Celta

-Born in Mos, Pontevedra, Galicia, Méndez joined RC Celta de Vigo's youth setup in 2012, from Villarreal CF. On 7 September 2014, he made his senior debut with the reserves, starting in a 1–0 Segunda División B away win against Real Murcia.
+Méndez completed his development at Celta de Vigo.
+He made his senior debut with their reserves on 7 September 2014, starting in a 1–0 Segunda División B away win against Real Murcia.

-Méndez scored his first senior goal on 4 September 2016, netting his team's second in a 3–1 victory at CD Palencia.
+Méndez scored his first senior goal on 4 September 2016, netting his team's second in a 3–1 victory at Palencia.
 The following 21 August, after spending the whole preseason with the main squad, he renewed his contract until 2021.

-On 21 September 2017, Méndez made his professional – and La Liga – debut, starting in the 1–1 home draw against Getafe CF. He scored his first goal in the competition on 31 March 2018, equalising a 1–1 away draw with Athletic Bilbao.
+On 21 September 2017, Méndez made his professional – and La Liga – debut, starting in the 1–1 home draw against Getafe.
+He scored his first goal in the competition on 31 March 2018, equalising a 1–1 away draw with Athletic Bilbao.

 On 30 July 2020, Méndez extended his contract until 2024.
-The ensuing season was his most prolific with nine goals, including both in a win over Deportivo Alavés at Balaídos on 20 December.
+The ensuing season was his most prolific with nine goals, including both in a win over Alavés at the Balaídos Stadium on 20 December.

 Real Sociedad

 On 6 July 2022, Real Sociedad reached an agreement with Celta for the transfer of Méndez, with the player signing a contract until 2028.
 On his European debut on 8 September, he scored the only goal to help defeat Manchester United at Old Trafford in the group stage of the UEFA Europa League, through a penalty.

 Méndez also scored in his maiden appearance in the UEFA Champions League, opening an eventual 1–1 home draw against Inter Milan on 20 September 2023 in the group phase.

+Midway through the 2025–26 campaign, following the appointment of new head coach Pellegrino Matarazzo, Méndez saw his minutes drastically reduced.
+He did score six times in all competitions.

+Columbus Crew

+On 2 July 2026, Méndez was announced as a new signing for the Columbus Crew, signing a three-year deal.
+He made his debut on 1 August, scoring through a free kick in a 2–2 draw away to Inter Miami.